Skip to content

 1. PhysiciansCare Wall-Mountable Eyewash Station (2 Bottles) — Best supplemental eyewash station for most workplaces

-Double-bottle wall station · 32 oz sterile eye wash · Supplemental use · ~$46
+Double-bottle wall station · 32 oz sterile eye wash · Supplemental use · ~the listed price

 The best portable eyewash station for point-of-hazard coverage is the PhysiciansCare Wall-Mountable Eyewash Station.
 Two sealed bottles — 32 ounces of sterile eye wash total — sit in a labeled wall bracket that goes exactly where the hazard is: next to the parts washer, the battery bank, the chemical shelf.
 That placement is its whole argument.
 In the first seconds after a splash, the nearest flush wins, and a bracket on the wall three steps away beats a plumbed station across the shop.
 Be clear about what it is: a supplemental unit for immediate flushing and for facilities whose hazard assessment does not trigger a full Z358.1 station — it is not a substitute for a compliant 15-minute unit where one is required, a line we draw in detail in our ANSI Z358.1 explainer.
 Restocking is trivially easy with PhysiciansCare Sterile Eye Wash Solution refill bottles from the same brand.